a-chakrawarti/Nodejs-Crownstack/README.md

 - JavaScript is the most popular implementation of ECMA-262 standard.
 - Netscape proposed JavaScript to ECMA for standarlization but due trademark issue with name JavaScript, standard became ECMAScript.

-- Javascript is a dynamically type language.
+- JavaScript is a dynamically type language.
-- Typecript is a statically typed language.

 > Reference: https://stackoverflow.com/questions/4269150/what-is-ecmascript